xpert-ai/xpert/README.md

 </details>

-## 🔗 Links

-* <https://mtda.cloud/en/> check more information about the platform at the official website.
-* <https://mtda.cloud/en/docs/> (WIP) check the official documentation and tutorials for more details.
-* <https://mtda.cloud/en/blog/> Check out the official blog for the latest updates.
-* <https://app.mtda.cloud/> Login to Metad analytics platform for free use.

 ## 💻 Demo, Downloads, Testing and Production

 ### Demo

-Metad Analytics Platform Demo at <https://app.mtda.cloud>.
+Xpert AI Platform Demo at <https://app.mtda.cloud>.

 Notes:
 - You can generate samples data in the home dashbaord page.

-### Downloads

-You can download [Metad Desktop Agent](https://github.com/meta-d/meta-d/releases) use to connect to your local data sources.

 ### Production (SaaS)

-Metad Analytics Platform SaaS is available at <https://app.mtda.cloud>.
+Xpert AI Platform SaaS is available at <https://app.mtda.cloud>.

 Note: it's currently in Alpha version / in testing mode, please use it with caution!